 How do I contact the nurse?

-Once again Bishop Feehan will be partnering with the City of Attleboro to offer a school based influenza clinic for the 2016-2017 flu season on November 10th, 2016.
+Bishop Feehan High School and the Attleboro Health Department are offering a school based influenza clinic for the 2018-2019 flu season at the High School on Friday, November 9, beginning at 9:30AM